 Michael Vitaly Sazonov

-In New York, and Washington, DC I continue to conceive, direct, or perform in a developing series called Notes From the Underground, a multidisciplinary exploration of loving and longing in times of war and peace.
-I believe in shining a light upon the soldier’s tale, what it is to train, fight, and return.
-Taking the time to experience someone else’s story can change how we view the world and feel about a stranger we’ve never met, truly connecting and grounding us all.
-I am currently under scholarship at the West Side Dance Project and a graduate of American University’s School of International Service, with a concentration on Peace & Conflict Resolution.
+A little bit about me… In New York, and Washington, D.C.
+I continue to conceive, direct, or perform the continuing series, Notes From the Underground, a multidisciplinary exploration of loving and longing in times of war and peace.
+For three years I presented the soldier’s tale, what it is to train, fight, and return.
+Most recently, I have been working with the Parkinson’s community in on writing their story through a performance piece.
+I think that taking the time to experience someone else’s story can change how we view the world, and how we feel about a stranger we have yet to meet, truly connecting and grounding us all.
+I am currently enrolled with Juilliard’s Evening Division, and under scholarship at the West Side Dance Project.
+I graduated from American University’s School of International Service, with a concentration on Peace & Conflict Resolution.